Find out when you need to charge VAT and at what rate if you supply food and drink for the purposes of catering or as a takeaway.

 - garlic bread

-Test 3: food has been kept hot after being heated
+Test 3: food or drink has been kept hot after being heated

-This test confirms that food that is kept hot after being cooked, heated or reheated is standard-rated.
-This includes instances where a supplier of hot takeaway food stores the food in an environment which provides, applies or keeps heat, or takes other steps to ensure that it stays hot or to slow down the natural cooling process after it’s been heated.
-In practice, this will mainly affect products that are kept warm in heated cabinets (for example under heat lamps), on spits, in hot water or on hot shelves or trays.
+This test confirms that food or drink that is kept hot after being cooked, heated or reheated is standard-rated (or temporarily reduced rated).
+This includes instances where a supplier of hot takeaway food stores the food or drink in an environment which provides, applies or keeps heat, or takes other steps to ensure that it stays hot or to slow down the natural cooling process after it’s been heated.
+In practice, this will mainly affect products that are kept warm in heated cabinets (for example, under heat lamps), on spits, in hot water or on hot shelves or trays.
 It will also include any products kept warm in cooling down ovens or other appliances that slow down the rate of cooling.

 - freshly baked croissants, pretzels and similar items that are kept hot in a heated cabinet